 Gaps & Punishes

 The final hit of this string is +1 on block but can be Flawless Blocked and punished.
-Once Flawless Blocked, D’Vorah will be at -9 can and punishable by an + or 8 frame or faster attacks.
+Once Flawless Blocked, D’Vorah will be at -9 can and punishable by 8 frame or faster attacks or an +.

 This string ends in a slow 24 frame high, leaving D’Vorah at +4 on block.
 This can be easily avoided by simply blocking low.
 Afterwards, punish with a quick jab or +KB.

-This is a double-hitting low attack so make sure to block low.
+This is a double-hitting low attack so make sure to block low during this string.
 Once blocked, D’Vorah will be at -8 and can be punished by 7 frame attacks.
-If your character does not have a 7 frame attack, it can also be Flawless Blocked and punished with an +.
+If using a character without a 7 frame attack, the 2nd hit can also be Flawless Blocked and punished with an +.

-Mainly used as a mix-up with +,, D’Vorah’s + is a 21 frame overhead.
+D’Vorah’s + is a 21 frame overhead that is mainly used as a mix-up with +,.
 Once blocked, D’Vorah will be punishable at -16.
-Since this move is slow on start-up, it is possible to block on reaction.
+Since this move is slow on start-up, it is possible to block it on reaction.

 Take advantage of D’Vorah’s slow pokes and mid attacks by utilizing pokes whenever you are at a slight disadvantage.
 D’Vorah’s fastest poke is her +, which has a start-up of 8 frames.
-Because of this, D’Vorah has very weak answers to opponents who poke against her.
-The only thing D’Vorah can do most of the time is to use her own poke, which doesn’t yield much damage.
+Because of this, D’Vorah has very weak answers to opponents who poke against her while at a disadvantage.
+The only thing D’Vorah can do most of the time is for her to poke which doesn’t yield much damage.

 Risk / Reward

-One of D’Vorah’s primary weaknesses is her weak ability to punish moves for huge damage.
+One of D’Vorah’s primary weaknesses is her poor damage output from her jab.
 Since D’Vorah cannot combo from her , string, her punishes will deal very little damage.
 This means that when fighting against D’Vorah, you’ll be able to go for more unsafe options without taking much of a risk.
 Using any move that leaves yourself at -12 or less generally cannot be punished by D’Vorah for a full combo.

 When fighting against D’Vorah, it’s wise to limit your jumps due to D’Vorah’s strong anti-air tools.
 D’Vorah herself can also be difficult to anti-air depending on the distance she jumps from.
 If D’Vorah jumps forward while at mid-range and uses her jump attack, anti-airing her can be extremely risky because of the range on her ovipositor.
-It’s important to pay attention to where D’Vorah jumps on the screen to know when it’s best to anti-air.
+It’s important to pay attention to where D’Vorah jumps from to know when it’s best to anti-air.
+In situations where a normal anti-air won’t work, it’s best to either block or Flawless Block D’Vorah’s jump attack.
+While difficult, Flawless Blocking will anti-air D’Vorah regardless of where she jumps from.

 D’Vorah is able to pressure up-close by staggering each hit of her ,, string.
 The 1st hit is +1 on block, while the 2nd hit is -4 on block.
 To counter after the 1st hit, interrupt by using a poke.
 If D’Vorah staggers the 2nd hit, use a jab or poke to interrupt her next attack.
 It is worth trying to interrupt D’Vorah’s pressure because she cannot combo off of any hit of her ,, string.